department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - physical or mental disorder: defined as a health problem that affects the body or mind.
 - post-9/11: We use the slash rather than the hyphen for 9/11 (*not* 9-11).
 For example, Post-9/11 GI Bill.
 - postservice: No hyphen.
+- Premium: Initial cap when used in the context of account level (for example: DS Logon Premium)
 - pre-discharge: Use a hyphen.
 - preseparation: No hyphen.
 - preservice: No hyphen.